Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 Precision Agriculture

-Farmers and ranchers depend on broadband just as they do highways, railways, and waterways to ship food, fuel, and fiber across the country and around the world.
-Many of the latest yield maximizing farming techniques require broadband connections for data collection and analysis performed both on the farm and in remote data centers.
-However, 18 percent of U.S. farms have no access to the Internet according to the USDA report, “Farm Computer Usage and Ownership, 2021.”
+Farmers and ranchers depend on broadband just as they do highways, railways, and waterways to move food, fuel, and fiber across the country and around the world.
+Many of the latest yield-maximizing farming techniques require broadband connections for data collection and analysis both on the farm and in remote data centers.

 Quality of Life

-Broadband allows people more affordable and efficient access to basic amenities such as education, health care, public safety, and government services by:
+Broadband allows people more affordable and efficient access to basic amenities and daily needs by:

-- Giving entrepreneurs and small- and home-based business owners opportunities to compete with large corporations
+• Giving entrepreneurs and small- and home-based business owners opportunities to compete with larger corporations

-- Saving companies and organizations money by letting employees telework
+• Saving companies and organizations money through telework

 Why Speed Matters

-Broadband is accessed through various high-speed transmission technologies that allow these bits to move faster.
+Broadband is accessed through a variety of high-speed transmission technologies that allow data to move faster and support more demanding services at home, in schools, and across businesses.

 Benefits of Rural Broadband